 The facelifted Nissan Almera, which we showed you last year through some leaked spyshots from China, has been launched in Thailand.
-The update brings about reshaped headlamps, a revised front grille with four bars (pre-facelift has three bars), a new front bumper and chrome around the fog lamps.
+The update brings about reshaped headlamps, a revised front grille with three bars (pre-facelift has four bars), a new front bumper and chrome around the fog lamps.

 There’re also new-design 15-inch alloys (lower-grade variants get 14s), a subtly-reworked rear bumper and a rear spoiler with integrated third brake lamp.
 Inside, you’ll find a new steering wheel (also seen on the Grand Livina), a redesigned centre stack trimmed in piano black and a 2-DIN 6.1-inch DVD touch-screen (higher grades only).

 Nothing’s changed underneath – the Thai-market Almera is still powered by the CVTC-equipped 1.2 litre HR12DE three-cylinder engine (granting it Eco Car status).
 Output numbers are 79 PS at 6,000 rpm and 106 Nm at 4,400 rpm.
 The Malaysian Almera gets its motivation from a 1.5 litre HR15DE four-cylinder engine, also with CVTC, that develops 102 PS at 6,000 rpm and 139 Nm at 4,000 rpm.